shabin5785/Golang_notes/GO_1.md

 i, j, k = 2, 3, 5

 - Certain expressions, such as a cal l to a function with multiple results, produce several values.
-When such a cal l is used in an assig nment statement, the lef t-hand side must have as many var iables as the function has results.
+When such a call is used in an assignment statement, the left hand side must have as many variables as the function has results.